Gut microbiota: Classifications

 The microbial composition of the gut microbiota varies across the digestive tract.
 In the stomach and small intestine, relatively few species of bacteria are generally present.
-The colon, in contrast, contains the highest microbial density recorded in any habitat on Earth with up to 1012 cells per gram of intestinal content.
-These bacteria represent between 300 and 1000 different species.
-However, 99% of the bacteria come from about 30 or 40 species.
-As a consequence of their abundance in the intestine, bacteria also make up to 60% of the dry mass of feces.
 Fungi, protists, archaea, and viruses are also present in the gut flora, but less is known about their activities.

-Over 99% of the bacteria in the gut are anaerobes, but in the cecum, aerobic bacteria reach high densities.
-It is estimated that these gut flora have around a hundred times as many genes in total as there are in the human genome.

 Many species in the gut have not been studied outside of their hosts because they cannot be cultured.
 While there are a small number of core microbial species shared by most individuals, populations of microbes can vary widely.
 Within an individual, their microbial populations stay fairly constant over time, with some alterations occurring due to changes in lifestyle, diet and age.
 The Human Microbiome Project has set out to better describe the microbiota of the human gut and other body locations.

 The four dominant bacterial phyla in the human gut are Bacillota (Firmicutes), Bacteroidota, Actinomycetota, and Pseudomonadota.
 Most bacteria belong to the genera Bacteroides, Clostridium, Faecalibacterium, Eubacterium, Ruminococcus, Peptococcus, Peptostreptococcus, and Bifidobacterium.
 Other genera, such as Escherichia and Lactobacillus, are present to a lesser extent.
 Species from the genus Bacteroides alone constitute about 30% of all bacteria in the gut, suggesting that this genus is especially important in the functioning of the host.

 Fungal genera that have been detected in the gut include Candida, Saccharomyces, Aspergillus, Penicillium, Rhodotorula, Trametes, Pleospora, Sclerotinia, Bullera, and Galactomyces, among others.
 Rhodotorula is most frequently found in individuals with inflammatory bowel disease while Candida is most frequently found in individuals with hepatitis B cirrhosis and chronic hepatitis B.

 Archaea constitute another large class of gut flora which are important in the metabolism of the bacterial products of fermentation.

 Industrialization is associated with changes in the microbiota and the reduction of diversity could drive certain species to extinction; in 2018, researchers proposed a biobank repository of human microbiota.